Biryani

-Biryani (/bɜːrˈjɑːni/) is a mixed rice dish originating among the Muslims of the Indian subcontinent.
-It is made with Indian spices, rice, and usually some type of meat (chicken, beef, goat, lamb, prawn, and fish), or in some cases without any meat, and sometimes, in addition, eggs and potatoes.
+Biryani (/bɜːrˈjɑːni/) is a mixed rice dish originating in South Asia, traditionally made with rice, meat (chicken, goat, lamb, beef) or seafood (prawns or fish), and spices.

-Biryani is one of the most popular dishes in South Asia, as well as among the diaspora from the region.
-Similar dishes are also prepared in other parts of the world such as in Iraq, Myanmar, Thailand, and Malaysia.
-Biryani is the single most-ordered dish on Indian online food ordering and delivery services, and has been labelled as the most popular dish overall in India.
+Biryani is one of the most popular dishes in South Asia and among the South Asian diaspora, though the dish is often associated with the region's Muslim population in particular.
+Regional variations exist, such as regarding the addition of eggs and/or potatoes, as well as religious ones, such as the replacement of meat with paneer or vegetables by vegetarians.
+Similar dishes are also prepared in many other countries like Iraq and Malaysia, and was often spread to such places by South Asian diaspora populations.
+Biryani is the single most-ordered dish on Indian online food ordering and delivery services, and has been described as the most popular dish in India.

 Etymology

-One theory states that it originated from birinj (برنج), the Persian word for rice.
+Theories propose that the word biryani comes from birinj (برنج), the Persian word for rice.
 Another theory states that it is derived from biryan or beriyan (بریان), which means "to fry" or "to roast".
-It may alternatively be related to the Persian word bereshtan (برشتن) which also means "to roast (onions)", as the dish is often prepared by flavouring rice with fried onions and meat, besides mild spices.
-Persian was used as an official language in different parts of medieval India by various Islamic dynasties.
+It may alternatively be related to the Persian word bereshtan (برشتن) which also means "to roast (onions)", as the dish is often prepared by flavouring rice with fried onions and meat, along with mild spices.